 Take note of the following common yet often “silent” mistakes that could make you a bad manager:

-1. Not being able to inspire your employees.
 There are bosses who are too impersonal and apathetic to their employees.
 Even in the professional world, personal interaction is necessary to bring people together and steer them towards working for a common goal.
 Managers should be able to inspire their employees to work enthusiastically in helping the company reach its business goals.

-2. Ignoring poor performance.
 There are also managers who would rather correct or improve their employees’ work rather than to have them redo or correct their work.
 Accepting mediocrity in your employees’ output does not foster productivity.
 These employees will not realize their mistakes and will not strive to improve themselves.
 When this happens, performance will continue to slacken and your employees will simply turn in their work in the same sub-par quality.
 Eventually, you will be loaded with the work that they are supposed to do and your employees will not develop the skills necessary for them to grow professionally.

-3. Failing to give concrete direction.
 Working towards your business goals is easier when your employees are going in the same direction with you.
 Rather than simply completing each of the task required of them, your employees should understand what their work means for the company.
 Not giving concrete direction is a sign of weak leadership – one that employees can either abuse or use as a reason for bad performance as well.
 Great leaders have a clear view of where they want to go and what path they need to take to get to their goal.
 Share this with your employees and get their commitment in helping you reach what you have set out to achieve.